 For the 1956 model year, AMC executives decided to give the Hornet more character and the design for the vehicles was given over to designer Richard Arbib, who provided the Hornet and Wasp with one of the more distinctive looks in the 1950s which he called “V-Line Styling.”
 Taking the traditional Hudson tri-angle, Arbib applied its “V” form in every conceivable manner across the interior and exterior of the car.
 Combined with tri-tone paint combinations, the Hudson’s look was unique and immediately noticeable.

 The legendary 308 CID straight-six engine, with and without Twin-H Power, was offered and gained five horsepower for 1956.
 However, Packard’s V-8 engine was available only during the first half of 1956.

 Competition to this Hudson in 1956 included Buick’s Series 40 Special Riviera Coupe, Chrysler’s Windsor, DeSoto’s Firedome, Dodge’s Coronet Lancer, Mercury’s Custom Coupe, Nash’s Ambassador, Oldsmobile’s Super 88 and Pontiac’s Star Chief Catalina.

 This is one rare vehicle, with its mid-1950s styling and colors intact.
 Drop by MotoeXotica Classic Cars today to check it out for yourself.

 More info: Listing has ended.
-Search on eBay for similar 1956 Hudson
+Click to search on eBay for similar 1956 Hudson (Affiliate link)

 Seller's other items: motoexotica